 Chapter 5.
 NFV Performance Considerations

-For an NFV solution to be useful, its virtualized functions must meet or exceed the performance of physical implementations.
+For a network functions virtualization (NFV) solution to be useful, its virtualized functions must meet or exceed the performance of physical implementations.
 Red Hat’s virtualization technologies are based on the high-performance Kernel-based Virtual Machine (KVM) hypervisor, common in OpenStack and cloud deployments.

 5.1.
 CPUs and NUMA nodes